Home About Us Contact Us

 Can You Bring Duty-Free Perfume on a Plane?

 Yes, you can bring duty-free perfume on a plane, and the best part is you don’t need to follow the 100 ml limit set by the TSA.
-But make sure that the bottle is sealed and in a temperature-sensitive bag.
+But make sure the bottle is sealed and in a tamper-evident security bag.
 Also, keep your receipt with you in case you are asked about it during the connecting flight.

 Some international airports may ask you to go through security screening again.
-If the duty bag has been opened before, your perfume may be taken by a security officer.
-So, don’t make these small mistakes while binging scent bottle on a plane.
+If the tamper-evident security bag has been opened before, your perfume may be taken by a security officer.
+So, don’t make these small mistakes while bringing a perfume bottle.
 If you buy perfume at a duty-free shop, leave the packaging sealed until you reach your final destination.

 What are the Best Types of Perfumes for Travel?

-You travel equally well with all types of fragrances.
+Most types of perfumes are suitable for air travel, but some are more convenient than others.
 Here are some of the easiest options for flying:

 • Rollerball perfumes are also good options, as they carry a lower risk of leakage and are easy to apply while traveling.